GraphQLGuide/book/text/bg.md

 Querying with `mongodb` is through MongoDB schema statements.
 It can be simplified in some ways with the [`mongoose` module](https://mongoosejs.com), the main JavaScript *ORM* for MongoDB.
 We’ll use Mongoose in [Chapter 1](1.md) and `mongodb` in [Chapter 11: Server Dev](11.md).

 > An *ORM*, or object-relational mapping, is a library that models database records as objects.
 In the case of Mongoose, it models MongoDB documents as JavaScript objects.
-It also does schema validation, type casting, query building, and business logic hooks.
+It also does schema validation, typecasting, query building, and business logic hooks.

 ## Redis

 [Redis](https://en.wikipedia.org/wiki/Redis) is an in-memory key-value database with optional durability:

-- *in-memory*: data is read from and written to memory (RAM) and not durable (data is lost on restart or power loss)
+- *In-memory*: Data is read from and written to memory (RAM) and not durable (data is lost on restart or power loss).
-- *key-value*: data is stored in values and fetched by keys (unique strings)
+- *Key-value*: Data is stored in values and fetched by keys (unique strings).
-- *optional durability*: data can be periodically persisted (written to disk), thus making almost all the data (minus whatever changed in the last couple seconds since the last write to disk) durable (able to be recovered on restart)
+- *Optional durability*: Data can be periodically persisted (written to disk), thus making almost all the data (minus whatever changed in the last couple seconds since the last write to disk) durable (able to be recovered on restart).

 Redis is usually used as a cache—for data that we want quick access to but are okay losing.
 We can install locally with `brew install redis` and start with `brew services start redis`.
 Then we can query using the [`ioredis`](https://www.npmjs.com/package/ioredis) npm library: